What is new at Alresford Rotary.

 Disaster relief – Rotary supports a number of emergency response charities, providing immediate relief in the face of disasters.
 Rebuilding communities in the long term is just as important as responding following the immediate aftermath of a disaster.

 Educating the world – We believe education is a right, regardless of where you live or how old you are.
 Everyone should have the opportunity to learn, and those skills ripple through communities and change people’s lives.
 Worldwide, 250 million children don’t have basic reading or maths skills.
-Rotary projects and activities help to give children access to an education for the very first time.
+Rotary projects and activities help to give children access to education for the very first time.
 We build schools, we supply books and computers for classrooms and we train teachers.
 We are dedicated to inspiring and facilitating learning at all ages.

 Youth Exchange and scholarships: